awsdocs/amazon-ecs-developer-guide/doc_source/ecs-arm64.md

 }
 ```

-The following example is a task definition for the ARM architecture that displays "hello world"\.
+In the following example, a task definition for the ARM architecture displays "hello world\."

 ```
 {